How to finalize an estate as executor in Philadelphia when faced with conflict?

 When an heir refuses to sign the Settlement Agreement, you are then forced to file a Formal Accounting.
 Yours would be filed with the Philadelphia County Orphans’ Court.
 These Formal Accountings must follow specific rules.
 All the heirs are then given a date to file objections to your accounting.
 If none are filed, then your Accounting is approved and you are protected.

-If an heir objects to your accounting there is a hearing where the judge hears all sides and makes a ruling.
-Either way, you are then released from future liability and you can finally make your distributions.
+If an heir objects to your accounting, there is a hearing where the judge hears all sides and makes a ruling.

 Further Estate Litigation Questions?